 ~ Jim Rohn

-Independence forces us to accept responsibility for our own actions.
-This, in turn, improves our sense of self-worth and ability to self-discipline.
+Independence forces us to accept responsibility for our actions.
+This improves our sense of self-worth and ability to self-discipline.
 Independence facilitates continual improvement in the face of adversity.
 The infinite obligations, perceived entitlements, and desires of others receive much less priority if they don’t align with our life goals.
-Having only a finite amount of energy and resources, we must deploy them in the best interest of ourselves and those most important to us.
+We must deploy our finite amount of energy and resources in the best interest of ourselves and those most important to us.
 Independence creates opportunity and the ability to prioritize limited resources as we see fit.
 Independence is essential.

 Reason & Logic